 Moving overseas for a working holiday is an exciting process, but it can also be a stressful one.
-I have put this working holiday checklist together for Australian that are moving to Canada, although this working holiday checklist will be useful for anyone moving overseas.
+That is why I have created this working holiday checklist for Australian moving to Canada, so you can spend less time worrying about the boring stuff and more time planning the fun stuff.
+Although this working holiday checklist is designed for Australians moving to Canada, it will be useful for anyone moving overseas.

 Before you leave on a working holiday checklist